mathe1/WhatsAppOnlineTracker/README.md

 - It plays an audio signal when the contact comes online and when left.
 - It also plays an audio signal when the contact has seen your message (if blue checks are enabled, v1.1)
 - And now (v1.1) you can hear it when the contact writes his message.
+- plays an audio signal when phone is disconnected and log that period (v1.2)
 - It displays also in the right edge of the chat header some information:

 While contact is online: